RodolfoPelinson/Antidepressants_sp/markdowns/spatial_analyses.md

 As we can see, our model do eliminate most of the spatial patterns observed in our response variable.
-When we look at the Semivariograms we can see that our best model is sufficient to elimate a pattern of increase in semivariance with distance.
+When we look at the Semivariograms we can see that our best model is sufficient to eliminate a pattern of increase in semivariance with distance.
 In fact, we are left with a pattern of decrease in semivariance for samples that are very far apart.
 Meaning that samples far apart are more similar that samples close to each other.
 The probable explanation for that is that forested watersheds mostly occur at the margins of our sample design.
-Unfortunately this is could be accounted for the available spatial aucorrelation structures.
+Unfortunately, this could not be accounted for the available spatial autocorrelation structures.